Maldives: Military

-The Maldives National Defence Force is the combined security organisation responsible for defending the security and sovereignty of the Maldives, having the primary task of being responsible for attending to all internal and external security needs of the Maldives, including the protection of the Exclusive Economic Zone (EEZ) and the maintenance of peace and security.
-The MNDF component branches are the Coast Guard, Marine Corps, Special Forces, Service Corps, Defence Intelligence Service, Military Police, Corps of Engineers, Special Protection Group, Medical Corps, Adjutant General's Corps, Coast Guard Aviation Squadron, and the Fire and Rescue Service.
-The Maldives has an arrangement with India allowing cooperation on radar coverage.
+Maldives National Defence Force is the combined security organisation responsible for defending the security and sovereignty of Maldives, having the primary task of being responsible for attending to all internal and external security needs of Maldives, including the protection of the Exclusive economic zone (EEZ) and the maintenance of peace and security.
+The MNDF component branches are the Coast Guard, Marine Corps, Special Forces, Service Corps, Defence Intelligence Service, Military Police, Corps of Engineers, Special Protection Group, Medical Corps, Adjutant General's Corps, Air Corps, and Fire and Rescue Service.
+Maldives has an arrangement with India allowing cooperation on radar coverage.

-As a water-bound nation, much of its security concerns lie at sea.
+As a water-bound nation, much of its security concerns life at sea.
 Almost 99% of the country is covered by sea and the remaining 1% land is scattered over an area of 800 km × 120 km, with the largest island being not more than 8 km2.
-Therefore, the duties assigned to the MNDF of maintaining surveillance over the Maldives' waters and providing protection against foreign intruders poaching in the EEZ and territorial waters, are immense tasks from both logistical and economic viewpoints.
+Therefore, the duties assigned to the MNDF of maintaining surveillance over Maldives' waters and providing protection against foreign intruders poaching in the EEZ and territorial waters, are immense tasks from both logistical and economic viewpoints.

 The Coast Guard plays a vital role in carrying out these functions.
 To provide timely security its patrol boats are stationed at various MNDF Regional Headquarters.
-The Coast Guard is also assigned to respond to the maritime distress calls and to conduct search and rescue operations in a timely manner.
+The Coast Guard is also assigned to respond to maritime distress calls and to conduct search and rescue operations promptly.

-In 2019, the Maldives signed the UN treaty on the Prohibition of Nuclear Weapons.
+In 2019, Maldives signed the UN treaty on the Prohibition of Nuclear Weapons.

 Human rights

-Human rights in the Maldives is a contentious issue.
-In its 2011 Freedom in the World report, Freedom House declared the Maldives "Partly Free", claiming a reform process which had made headway in 2009 and 2010 had stalled.
+Human rights in Maldives is a contentious issue.
+In its 2011 Freedom in the World report, Freedom House declared Maldives "Partly Free", claiming a reform process that had made headway in 2009 and 2010 had stalled.
 The United States Bureau of Democracy, Human Rights and Labor claims in their 2012 report on human rights practices in the country that the most significant problems are corruption, lack of religious freedom, abuse, and unequal treatment of women.